csgillespie/efficientR/main.md

 After installing **profvis**, e.g. with `install.packages("profvis")`, it can be used to profile R code.
 As a simple example, we will use the `movies` data set, which contains information on around 60,000 movies.
-First, we'll select movies that are classed as comedies, then plot year the movies was made verus the movie rating, and draw a local polynomial regression line to pick out the trend.
+First, we'll select movies that are classed as comedies, then plot year the movies was made versus the movie rating, and draw a local polynomial regression line to pick out the trend.
 The main function from the **profvis** package is `profvis()`, which profiles the code and creates an interactive HTML page of the results.
 The first argument of `profvis()` is the R